IBMRedbooks/zikipedia/dictionary/T.md

 * This is an 'address translation cache' that keeps track of translations from virtual to real storage addresses.
 This is used by the CPU to find virtual storage/memory that a user program is referencing.

 ### Track
-> 💡 _This is can be thought of as an alternative to bytes in the same way that Farenheit is an alternative to Celcius._
+> 💡 _This can be thought of as an alternative to bytes in the same way that Farenheit is an alternative to Celcius._

-* This is a metric for measuring the amount of data store on DASD disks.
+* This is a metric for measuring the amount of data stored on DASD disks.
 This unit refers to the physical size of the tracks on the DASD disk drives.

 ### TSO *(Time Sharing Option)*
 * This is the base interface for z/OS.
 This is the command line interface for z/OS that predates z/OS Unix System Services.
 ISPF runs on top of TSO.